 Another contentious statue is that of Nancy Astor, the first woman to take her seat in the House of Commons, on 28 November, 1919.
 This crowdfunded bronze statue was, soon after its unveiling, defaced by an graffitist who took issue with some of the era’s politics – namely, Nancy’s short-lived flirtation with fascism.
 It was to be expected.
 This is the first and only statue of a female Member of Parliament erected in a public space.
 And it is a hugely significant monument — and not just for Plymouth Sutton, Nancy’s constituency for 26 years, or for today’s female MPs.

 It’s significant because this isn’t a statue of a nymph, or a goddess, or the Virgin Mary.
 It’s not a fictional character, or an Everywoman.
 It’s a real woman — someone complicated, flawed, inventive and determined.
 A statue of a woman commemorated for her historic role in British politics.
 Nancy the iconoclast.
 The door breaker.

 So where does this monument fit in?
 There are 65 statues of MPs in Britain: all male.
-Of the 828 statues recorded last year by the Public Monuments and Sculpture Association, only 174 are of women.
+Of the 828 statues recorded last year by the Public Statues and Sculpture Association, only 174 are of women.
 Of these, almost half are fictional figures, 14 are of the Virgin Mary and 46 of royalty (mostly Queen Victoria).
 That means just 9 per cent of Britain’s statues are of named, real women.

 Like all real women, Nancy Astor is a complicated heroine.
 She was a wealthy socialite.
 A temperance fanatic.
 Conservative.
 An American divorcee who flirted with Fascism and appeasement.
 A self-confessed “ardent feminist,” driven by her commitment to women, yet one who played no part in the suffrage movement.
 She fought tooth and nail to step into her husband’s constituency at a bi-election for Plymouth Sutton, Devon, when he inherited his father’s viscountcy.
 She stood down in 1945, seven general elections later, aged 66.